 By looking at the formula, we can intuitively see that:

-- The smaller the downward changes, the higher the Relative Strength is going to be.
+- The smaller the downward changes, the higher the Relative Strength will be.
 As a consequence, the denominator on the RSI formula increases and therefore decreases the number that gets subtracted.
 Thus, the lower D is, the closer to 100 the RSI.

 - Conversely, the smaller the upward changes (or higher the downward changes), the smaller the resulting Relative Strength value.
-Thus, by plugging it into the RSI formula, the result is going to be closer to 0.
+Thus, by plugging it into the RSI formula, the result will be closer to 0.